jytmX/Discord-bot/README.md

-# Discord Voice Utility Bot
+# Discord Voice Utility Bot Made by ChatGPT

 Simple Discord bot built with **Node.js** and **discord.js v14**.
 This bot can join voice channels by name, protect itself from mentions/DMs,